wess/stim/README.md

 ---

-## 🚀 What is Spark?
+## 🚀 What is Stim?

-Spark transforms the way you create Claude Code commands.
-Instead of writing complex, hard-to-maintain markdown instructions, you write clear, programmatic `.spark` files with loops, conditionals, and variables that compile into Claude-ready `.md` commands.
+Stim transforms the way you create Claude Code commands.
+Instead of writing complex, hard-to-maintain markdown instructions, you write clear, programmatic `.stim` files with loops, conditionals, and variables that compile into Claude-ready `.md` commands.

 ### The Problem
 ```markdown